Did you know that you can open up your new blog for guest bloggers?

 - Pinterest – click on pins that are relevant to your niche and contact them

 - On other guest blogs

-For example, here’s an outreach email I sent to Jessica of Sane Momma.
+For example, here’s an outreach email I sent to Jessica, a mom blogger.

 Before I reach out to bloggers to contribute to Imperfectly Perfect Mama, I make sure to read a few blog posts of theirs and connect with them when I contact the blog owner.